View navigation

 Our 'DIY' (Do It Yourself) Programme is designed for any secondary school or college who is willing to give creating or rebooting a school allotment by themselves a go.
 For this programme, The Papillon Project provides occasional support and acts as inspirational guide for any school or college who wishes to take part and 'give it a grow' without too much direct input from the charity.
 The Papillon Project has a huge amount of experience with school allotments with secondary schools and colleges and we are incredibly keen to share our experiences with as many teachers as possible!

-Also support is occasional throughout the course of an academic year, below are some of the ways which a school/college can benefit from our popular DIY Programme.
+Although support is occasional throughout the course of an academic year, below are many ways which a school/college can also benefit from our popular DIY Programme.

 • We would be very happy to lead a whole school or year group assembly or class presentation to help inspire young people and to help young people become more aware of where their food comes from and why it's important that food is produced in a sustainable way.